Black Drum - 2013

-Stock Status – Unknown– A stock assessment has not been completed for black drum.
-Concern for the stock has been expressed coastwide because of the decline trend in landings and a majority of black drum harvested is young, potentially juvenile fish.
-The commercial landings in 2011 were below the ten year average and have been declining since 2008.
-Recreational landings were below the ten year average and have been declining since 2008.
+Stock Status – Unknown – A stock assessment has not been completed for black drum.
+Concern for the stock has been expressed coast wide because fishing effort has increased on the stock since the 1980s and a majority of black drum harvested is young, potentially juvenile fish.
+Commercial landings increased by 69% in 2012 as compared to 2011; however, they remained below the ten-year average.
+In 2012, recreational landings were above the ten-year average; increasing 60% as compared to 2011.

-Research and Data Needs – Coastwide stock assessment, collect of ageing structures, migration studies (tagging), update or conduct research on age, growth, maturity, and fecundity
+Research and Data Needs – Coast-wide stock assessment, collect ageing structures, migration studies (tagging), update or conduct research on age, growth, maturity, and fecundity

 Harvest Season – Year round